MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 ### Notebook resources folder

 The [Notebook resources](how-to-use-notebook.md#notebook-resources) built-in resources folder is natively available on Python Notebook.
-You can easily interact with the files in built-in resources folder with Python code as if you are working with your local file system, the Environment resource folder is currently not supported.
+You can easily interact with the files in built-in resources folder using Python code as if you are working with your local file system.
+Currently, the Environment resource folder is not supported.

 ## Kernel operations